 “I think the biggest thing is I upped my water intake.
 You need water to look young and to lubricate your joints and your face.” —Olivia Munn

 “I think the biggest thing is I upped my water intake.
-You need water to look young and to lubricate your joints and your face,” she said.
+You need water to look young and to lubricate your joints and your face,” she says.
 “I do three liters a day, which is hard.”
 (And to minimize the daunting physical stature of giant one-liter bottles, Munn said she instead opts to drink from six smaller containers.)

 Everyone knows about the basic keeps-you-alive properties of drinking water, but Munn claims imbibing so. much. water. did much more for her body.
 “Water helps kick up your metabolism [and] helps you keep weight off,” she said, adding that you can even take things a step further with a strategic selection of vitamins and hyaluronic acid, which she said is vital “to help carry that water to your skin.”

-But as a general rule of thumb, according to some nutritionists, the amount of water you drink every day should be based on your body weight: Divide your weight in half, and that’s how much you should aim to imbibe in ounces.
+But as a general rule of thumb, according to some nutritionists, the amount of water you drink every day should be based on your body weight: Divide your weight in half, and that’s how much you should aim to down in ounces.

 Loading More Posts...